 In January and December 1996, PDL was issued patents by the EPO and PTO, respectively.
 PDL believes the patent claims cover Zenapax and, based on its review of the scientific literature, most humanized antibodies.
+The terms of such patents continue until 2013 in the U.S. and 2009 in Europe, subject to possible patent term extensions.
 The EPO patent applies in the United Kingdom, Germany, France, Italy and eight other Western European countries.
 The EPO (but not PTO) procedures provide for a nine-month opposition period in which other parties may submit arguments as to why the patent was incorrectly granted and should be withdrawn or limited.
 The entire opposition process, including appeals, may take several years to complete, and during this lengthy process, the validity of the EPO patent will be at issue, which may limit the Company's ability to negotiate or collect royalties or to negotiate future collaborative research and development agreements based on this patent.
 Eighteen notices of opposition to PDL's European patent were filed during the opposition period, including oppositions by major pharmaceutical and biotechnology companies, which cited references and made arguments not considered by the EPO and PTO before grant of the respective patents.
 The oppositions currently are being reviewed by the Company's patent counsel.
 PDL intends to vigorously defend the European and, if necessary, the U.S. patent; however there can be no assurance that the Company will prevail in the opposition proceedings or any litigation contesting the validity or scope of these patents.
 In addition, such proceedings or litigation, or any other proceedings or litigation to protect the Company's intellectual property rights or defend against infringement claims by others, could result in substantial costs and a diversion of management's time and attention, which could have a material adverse effect on the business and financial condition of the Company.